 Once a manuscript is acceptable, a letter of the official acceptance will be sent to authors.

-Each accepted manuscript is subject to production, including language editing, copy editing and format conversion, etc. Language editing is carried out by native English-speaking editors.
+Each accepted manuscript is subject to production, including language editing, copy editing, format conversion, etc. Language editing is carried out by native English-speaking editors.
 In some cases where extensive language editing is required, we charge authors an additional fee (with authors' prior approval).
-Before publication, authors are provided a PDF version of their manuscripts for proofreading, where major changes are not allowed.
+Before publication, authors are provided with a PDF version of their manuscripts for proofreading, where major changes are not allowed.